PoetsWest Directory: Who's Who in Northwest

 Has an M.F.A. from Bennington College is a freelance writer/editor and co-editor of the online poetry and art journal the DMQ Review.
 Most recently her work has appeared in Willow Springs, Floating Bridge Review, and in the anthology New Poets of the American West.
-Her chapbook What to Make of a Diminished Thing was published by Dancing Girl Press in 2012.
+Marjorie is the author of two chapbooks, What to Make of a Diminished Thing (Dancing Girl Press, 2012) and Magic Word (Pudding House Publications).
 Her first full-length collection, Search for a Velvet-Lined Cape, was published in 2012 by Mayapple Press.
 Marjorie has been awarded writing residencies through the Whiteley Center at Friday Harbor and Artsmith on Orcas Island, and she was a 2010 participant in the Jack Straw Writers Program.
+She lives in Seattle, where she is a freelance writer/editor, co-editor of the online poetry and art journal the DMQ Review, and editorial board member for Floating Bridge Press.
 She is currently teaching a poetry appreciation class at the Osher Lifelong Learning Institute at the University of Washington.
 Her web site: www.mmanwaring.com.

 Deborah White Fox Marchant